carlosgazabond/Prueba-tecnica/README.md

-//This code is for a techinal intervview done by Fracture, this challenges were solved by using two pointers parametters
+//This code is for a techinal intervview done by Facture, this challenges were solved by using two pointers patterns.